robertkleinlab/uesEnrichment/README.md

 UES uses pre-computed SNP that is included in the download for this package.
 These file contain the following data: positional data, alleles, MAF, number of LD partners, and distance to TSS.
 There is also a separate set of files containing the LD data for all the SNPs.
 All of these files are compressed, but they are still a large amount of data.

-The most recent version of the UES pipeline can be downloaded: from http://research.mssm.edu/kleinlab/software/ues
+The most recent version of the UES pipeline with pre-computed LD files can be downloaded from https://kleinr08.u.hpc.mssm.edu/ues.tar.gz

 UES has 2 main bash scripts: making the matched-random SNPs (ues), and performing the intersection and calculating the enrichment score (uesSingleIntersect & uesBatchIntersect).